How to uninstall WSL on Windows 11

 Although the ability to run Linux on Windows 11 is a useful feature for developers and users who need access to both platforms, there might come a time when you no longer need the platform or may need to reset it to fix problems.
 Whatever the reason, you can permanently remove WSL by uninstalling all the components in order.

-Uninstall WSL on Windows 11
+Completely uninstall WSL from Windows 11

 To uninstall the Windows Subsystem for Linux from Windows 11, you first want to remove the distros, platform components, and the remaining operating system features.